nus-cs2030s/2324-s2/docs/00-overview.md

 !!! abstract "Learning Objectives"

-    Students should
+    After this unit, students should

     - understand the aims of CS2030/S.
     - understand how the key concepts covered in CS2030/S are related to each other.

 ## What is This Module About?

 CS2030/S is designed for students who have gone through a typical basic programming module and have learned about problem-solving with simple programming constructs such as loops, conditions, and functions.
-In a typical introductory programming module, such as CS1010 and its variants at NUS, students tend to write small programs (_in the order of tens or hundreds of lines of code_) to solve a programming homework problem, work alone on their code, and move on to solve the next problem once the homework is done.
+In a typical introductory programming module, such as CS1010 and its variants at NUS, students tend to write small programs (in the order of tens or hundreds of lines of code) to solve a programming homework problem, work alone on their code, and move on to solve the next problem once the homework is done.

-The first aim of CS2030/S is to change the students' mindset and to make them learn to write software that will continue to evolve as software requirements change and to write software that will be read and modified by other programmers (_including their future selves_).
+The first aim of CS2030/S is to change the students' mindset and to make them learn to write software that will continue to evolve as software requirements change and to write software that will be read and modified by other programmers (including their future selves).

 !!! quote
     _"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 Code for readability."_